japila-books/spark-sql-internals/docs/FileIndex.md

 Used when:

-* `FileSourceScanExec` physical operator is requested for link:spark-sql-SparkPlan-FileSourceScanExec.adoc#selectedPartitions[selectedPartitions]
+* `FileSourceScanExec` physical operator is requested for spark-sql-SparkPlan-FileSourceScanExec.md#selectedPartitions[selectedPartitions]

-* `HiveMetastoreCatalog` is requested to link:hive/HiveMetastoreCatalog.adoc#inferIfNeeded[inferIfNeeded]
+* `HiveMetastoreCatalog` is requested to hive/HiveMetastoreCatalog.md#inferIfNeeded[inferIfNeeded]

-* link:spark-sql-SparkOptimizer-OptimizeMetadataOnlyQuery.adoc[OptimizeMetadataOnlyQuery] logical optimization is executed
+* spark-sql-SparkOptimizer-OptimizeMetadataOnlyQuery.md[OptimizeMetadataOnlyQuery] logical optimization is executed

-* `CatalogFileIndex` is requested for the link:CatalogFileIndex.adoc#listFiles[files]
+* `CatalogFileIndex` is requested for the CatalogFileIndex.md#listFiles[files]

 | metadataOpsTimeNs
 a| [[metadataOpsTimeNs]]